Assessment Information

 IMPORTANT INFORMATION

-2. You will be sent the assessment questionnaire and a checklist.
+You will be sent assessment questionnaires, vision checklist and a checklist.
 For remote assessments, you will also receive a remote agreement.

-3. For a face-to-face assessment, bring the forms to your/ your child's assessment.
+Please return to us via email, if possible.
 For children, the school part can be given to us AFTER assessment as not all schools complete it by the time of the assessment.
-Bring paperwork to the assessment (for example, screenings, medical assessment reports, other diagnoses, school reports, if relevant).
-Remote assessment paperwork should be sent to denise@coast-education.co.uk (If you need to send it by photograph, the number is 0752100 5842).
+Bring relevant supporting paperwork (for example, screenings, medical assessment reports, other diagnoses, school reports, if relevant) to the assessment.
+Remote assessment paperwork should be sent to office@coast-education.co.uk

-5. In your home questionnaire, there is a visual processing section.
-If your questionnaire responses indicate it might be necessary, you are advised to book an optometry appointment (if unsure, ask us).
 It is important to get possible visual processing difficulties addressed before an assessment, if possible.
 Visual processing does not relate directly to the type of vision assessed by an optician.
+(For guidance, see the visual checklist responses.
+If you need further guidance, please contact us.

-6. After assessment, your report will be written up (usually about 30-35 pages) and then audited by a professionally qualified colleague for verification.
-The time-scale for your report will be stated on your invoice (this varies slightly depending upon the time of year but can be between 14-45 days).
-The full diagnostic assessment, carried out face-to-face or virtually, is valid post-16 and can be used for University (see SFE) and Access to Work applications (see Gov.uk)
+After assessment, your report will be written up and then audited by a professionally qualified colleague for verification.
+The time-scale for your report will be stated on your invoice (this varies slightly depending upon the time of year ).
+The full diagnostic assessment, carried out face-to-face or remotely is valid post-16 and can be used for University (see SFE) and Access to Work applications (see Gov.uk)

 EXTRA INFORMATION